CprE308/lectures/lecture32/lecture32.md

 -->
  - Associative Lookup = $\epsilon$ time unit
  - Assume memory cycle time is $m$ microsecond
- - Hit ratio - percentage of times that a page number is found in the associative registiers
+ - Hit ratio - percentage of times that a page number is found in the associative registers
     - hit ratio related to number of associative registers
  - Hit ratio = $\alpha$
  - Average Access Time (AAT):